 Troublesome symptoms for both bulging and herniated discs

 In everyday conversation, bulging and herniated discs are often referred to as 'slipped' or 'ruptured' discs, respectively.
-But no matter what they're called, both can irritate or press on the nerve roots extending from the spine to various parts of the body with the resulting pain often compounded by other potentially disabling symptoms such as numbness, tingling and muscle weakness.
+But no matter what they're called, both can irritate or press on the nerve roots extending from the spine to various parts of the body, with the resulting pain often compounded by other potentially disabling symptoms such as numbness, tingling and muscle weakness.
+Such sensations can really irritate a person.

 Either type of disc problem is a clear sign of problems in the surrounding areas of the spine, though herniated discs because of their more compressive nature are more likely to cause pain than bulging discs, Dr. Kadimcherla notes.